luispe/blog/content/posts/build-on-difference.md

 categories:
 - idp
 date: "2025-11-01T00:00:00-03:00"
-description: The how and why of our IDP from the differences
+description: The how and why behind our IDP — built from our differences
 tags:
 - platform-engineering
 - idp